Developing a Marketing Plan

 Objectives to meet this strategic statement may include: Provide a quality product for young families and increase sales by 10% per year over the next 5 years to reach $250,000 in gross profit by 2015.

 Your implementation strategy will be the most detailed and perhaps the most important part of your marketing plan.
 This is where you set out, step by step, exactly what you will do to meet the needs of your target customers and attract them to your product.

 Through market research you can learn where and how customers want to buy your product or service.
 This will help you to develop your strategy for place (one of the 4Ps): Where will your product or service be offered in the marketplace?

 How am I going to market and promote my product?

 As stated earlier, the amount of time and money you dedicate to marketing will include advertising and promotional costs.
 Advertising is expensive; however, the avenue you choose to get your message out is critical to success.

 Advertising Methods to Consider

-Is often more expensive but reaches a broader audience and includes television and radio.
+This option is often more expensive but reaches a broader audience and includes television and radio.

 Word of Mouth

-Once you have implemented your marketing strategy and you are experiencing a return on investment from your advertising efforts - happy customers will tell others about your product and service.
-Word of Mouth remains the most popular form of advertising but it takes time to establish.
+Once you have implemented your marketing strategy and you are experiencing a return on investment from your advertising efforts, happy customers will tell others about your product and service.
+Word of mouth remains the most popular form of advertising but it takes time to establish.
 Ensure exceptional customer service so the word being spread is positive and captures new customers.